How big is social e-commerce in China?

 Yet, many account holders on these user-generated content platforms might not be buyers but just viewers.
 In rival concept group buying on the other hand, users actually log on with the intention to find a deal together with their social network or people living in their vicinity.
 Monthly active users for group buying would therefore be naturally lower than for those platforms focusing on social media and e-commerce.
 The exception is Pingduoduo, a veteran of the group-buying concept that boasted 568 million monthly active users as of Q2 of 2020.
 Group-buying platforms offer prices that get increasingly discounted the more items a group purchases.
 These “groupon for wares” apps typically also leverage the power of WeChat, the massively popular Chinese messenger and umbrella app, to let people approach their friends and family.
 Apps are often third-party platforms, connecting wholesalers or even producers directly with customer groups, cutting out more than one middle man in order to deliver steep discounts.

-China is not only the largest market in the world from e-commerce to social commerce, but also a big unknown in the Western world.
-The Chinese government provides massive support to the manufacturing industry, especially in the B2B sector.
-In 2019, 2/3 of e-commerce transactions in China alone came from the B2B market.
+China is not only the world's largest market, from e-commerce to social commerce, but also a great unknown in the Western world.
+Particularly in the B2B sector, the Chinese government provides massive support to the manufacturing industry.
+In 2019 alone, two-thirds of all e-commerce transactions in China were B2B.

 Conquering the China market: data, figures, facts and statistics – Picture: Poring Studio|Shutterstock.com